-Drilling After Regular Work Hours: While not prohibited, the DNR strongly recommends that weekend, holiday and evening drilling be restricted to emergencies only.
+Drilling After Regular Work Hours: While not prohibited, the DNR strengly recommends-requires that weekend, holiday and evening drilling receive prior approval or be restricted to emergencies only.
 By doing so, the County Well Inspectors will be available to assist in the administration and enforcement of the Well Code.
 The DNR has the authority to require certain phases of well construction to be witnessed by a County Well Inspector, the Director's authorized representative, or an approved third party.
 Well construction initiated during regular work hours may continue beyond normal working hours of County Well Inspectors as required and authorized by DNR on a case specific basis.
 An after-hour inspection fee may be assessed for inspections performed outside normal working hours (7:30 a.m. to 4:00 p.m.) of County Well Inspectors.

 Drilling Water: The quality of water used for drilling and well construction shall comply with the requirements specified in Chapter 40E-3 F.A.C.
+This includes make up water for the construction of elevator shafts and geotechnical borings.